 Substantiated complaints of violation of the policies referenced above may subject the offending party to disciplinary action.

 Drugs and Alcohol On Campus

 The unlawful manufacture, distribution, sale, possession, or use of illicit drugs and the illegal use of alcohol on campus or as a part of any Howard Community College activity whether on or off college premises is prohibited, in accordance with all applicable federal, state, and local laws.
-Violations of this policy by employees or students will result in disciplinary action consistent with college policies and procedures.
+Alcohol is not permitted on college owned or controlled property, or at any college sponsored program or activity, whether on campus or off campus except under the conditions specified in procedures for Alcohol on Campus and Liquor Licenses.
+Employees or students who violate this policy will be subject to will be subject to disciplinary action.
 In addition, any violations may have legal consequences consistent with federal, state, and local law.
 The college will cooperate with appropriate health and law enforcement agencies.

 The college recognizes drug or alcohol abuse as an illness and major health problem as well as a potential safety and security issue.
 Students and employees who need help in dealing with such problems are encouraged to use community or campus assistance programs.
 Voluntary participation in an assistance program in and of itself will not jeopardize continued employment or enrollment at the college and will not be noted in the personnel or student record provided that job or classroom performance or behavior is consistent with established standards.
 However, voluntary participation in an assistance program will not prevent disciplinary action for violation of this policy, nor will it prevent corrective action for performance or behavior problems in the workplace or classroom before, during, or after participation in an assistance program.

 Employees who show evidence of being under the influence of alcohol or illegal substances while at the college may be subjected to an immediate drug screening in accordance with the college’s procedure for Employee Drug and Alcohol Testing.